FavebookSUTD/favebook_entrypoint/README.md

 ## 7.5 Convenient features for development

 For initial development we wanted a way to prevent environment and installation problems between the front and backend.
 It is common to have conflicts like Python versions not working with certain packages.
 Hence, we Containerized the application such that we can just call the docker compose to get both the front and backend up and running.
-The docker compose file can be found in (TO BE FILLED).
+The docker compose file can be found in (https://github.com/FavebookSUTD/favebook-backend).
 Here we have the initial docker compose where we containerized the databases as well

 <img src="assets/7_5_docker_compose.PNG" style="zoom:70%;" />